kripod/juvo/README.md

 If using TypeScript, consider adopting [`@total-typescript/tsconfig`](https://github.com/total-typescript/tsconfig).
 Package entry points may fail to resolve otherwise.

-Once the accompanying styles are loaded as shown below, components may be imported and used like:
+Once the accompanying styles are loaded as shown below, components can be imported and used like:

 ```tsx
 import { ButtonPrimary } from "juvo";